Alluxio/alluxio/docs/en/operation/Journal.md

 It is usually best not to set any of these - by default the job master will use the same hostnames as the Alluxio master, so it is enough to set only `alluxio.master.embedded.journal.addresses`.
-These properties only need to be set when the job service is being run independent from the rest of the system or using a non-standard port.
+These properties only need to be set when the job service runs independently of the rest of the system or using a non-standard port.

 * `alluxio.job.master.embedded.journal.port`: the port job masters use for embedded journal communications.
 Default: `20003`.
 * `alluxio.job.master.embedded.journal.addresses`: a comma-separated list of journal addresses for all job masters in the cluster.